Need Help After a TBI?

 Lafayette Brain Injury Lawyer Explains What You Need to Know

 A traumatic brain injury (TBI) can happen to anyone at any moment.
 Brain injuries are not like other personal injuries such as broken bones or burns that heal over time – brain injuries cause physical, psychological and cognitive changes that are permanent.
-They are serious injuries that can alter a victim’s personality and affect the rest of their lives.
+They are serious injuries that can alter a victim’s personality and affect the rest of his/her life.

-Our firm has a record of successful experience representing victims of traumatic brain injuries dating back to 1996.
+Our law firm has a record of successful experience representing victims of traumatic brain injuries dating back to 1996.
 We have handled over 1,000 personal injury cases in Louisiana from our law offices in Lakes Charles, including help those who suffered a TBI in Sulphur, Calcasieu Parish and across the state.
 Our brain injury attorneys collaborate with a team of investigators and medical experts to prove that another person or company’s negligence was the cause of the injury.
-We understand the complexity and long-term impact that TBIs have on victims and their families, and are here to guide you through your legal options and fight for your rights.
+We understand the complexity and long-term impact that TBIs have on victims and their families.
+As a result, we are here to guide you through your legal options and fight for your rights.

 What You Need to Know About TBIs

 Any brain injury is a serious, catastrophic injury.
-If you or a loved one was in an accident that caused any head injury or head trauma, seek medical treatment – even if the victim feels fine.
+If you or a loved one was in an accident that caused any head injury or head trauma, seek medical treatment.
+You should do so even if the victim feels fine.
 However, be aware of the symptoms, which include:

 - Difficulty thinking clearly or concentrating